leomccormack/sparta-site/content/docs/help/faq.md

 * [https://github.com/steinbergmedia/vst3sdk/issues/28](https://github.com/steinbergmedia/vst3sdk/issues/28) (17 January 2019)
 * [https://github.com/leomccormack/SPARTA/issues/28](https://github.com/leomccormack/SPARTA/issues/28) (6 March 2021)

+## Why are there no AAX versions of the plug-ins?

+Building AAX versions of the plugins is indeed possible.
+However, unfortunately, Avid does not support open-source projects.

 ## Where can I learn more about Ambisonics?

 For newcomers to the field, we recommend starting with [this book](https://www.springer.com/gp/book/9783030172060), which is free to download and covers Ambisonics from a practical point-of-view.